Sim Ah Cheoh: Fate of Sim's two sons

 Sim's elder son, who was reportedly named Michael in news reports, was later adopted by a couple in Canada in around 1990.
-He later moved back to Singapore, and he reportedly went astray and became estranged from his younger brother.
+He later moved back to Singapore.

 Sim's younger son, who declined to be named, was approached for an interview relating to his mother's case.
-While the boy fondly remembered her as a good mother who often took care of him and his brother, he stated that he wept when he heard about his mother being sentenced to death in 1988, and he was relieved when his mother was reprieved from imminent execution and death row.
+The boy fondly remembered her as a good mother who often took care of him and his brother, and stated that he wept when he heard about his mother being sentenced to death in 1988, and he was relieved when his mother was reprieved from imminent execution and death row.
 He kept the newspaper clippings of his mother's case and vowed to not go astray; he turned to reading books, listening to songs on the radio and window shopping with his friends to not adopt any ill habits.
 The boy said that he feared that his friends might bully him if they found out that his mother was a condemned drug trafficker.
 Still, he forgave his mother and waited for her return.
 The news of his mother's illness, which was given by his school principal, was a huge blow to Sim's younger son, who thought that he may be able to live with her again once she regained her freedom.